sverraest/revolut-php/README.md

 ## Available API Operations

-The following exposed API operations from the Revolut For Business API are available using the API Client
+The following exposed API operations from the Revolut For Business API are available using the API Client.

+See below for more details about each resource.

 💰 __Accounts__